 It is known as the diet that causes the body to release ketones into the bloodstream.
 Ketones are chemicals made in your liver.
 Your body naturally produces them when your body is unable to turn sugar into energy.
 Your body will use fat instead.
 Your liver will then turn fat into ketones and send them into your bloodstream.
 When you reach the state of ketosis, cells will use ketones to generate energy until we start eating carbohydrates again.

-This diet is meant to be sustainable long term.
+This diet is meant to be sustainable long term if done right.

 What isn’t Keto?